Scott3142/python-programming/site/codelabs/part-1.md

 Negative
 : 1 is less than 3!

 The code above has been executed to the point where the program's variables have been created and assigned values.
-The variable `is_less_than` has `true` as its value.
+The variable `is_less_than` has `True` as its value.
 Next in the execution is the comparison `if (is_less_than)` -- the value for the variable `is_less_than` is found in its container, and the program finally prints:

 Positive
 : **Remainder**: <br><br> The modulo operator is a slightly less-used operator, which is, however, very handy when we want to check the divisibility of a number, for example.
 The symbol for the modulo operator is `%`.